william-dandrea-study-software-courses/SI5-AL-SOA-selene-22-23-e/README.md

 The second workflow build all images with docker, with this workflow, we want to be sure that the production docker images are working, and we can push them into production

+## Integration tests

+Our integration tests are launched with the demontrate.py script.
+All the needed dependencies are specified in the requirements.txt.
+To avoid issues with missing dependencies, we build a docker image containing these dependencies.
+The run.sh script runs a container on the same network.
+Finally, the script retrieves the logs of the container and prints them on standard output.